 1. Pay attention and learn about the “administrative overhead” slowing your team members down in their pursuits.
 Ask and observe.
 Take on some of the compliance and process burden yourself and develop a body of evidence that will support your cry to adapt processes and strike out rules that effectively are shooting your firm in both feet.

 2. Keep it positive.
-While your gut may tell you to rail at the dumb-a@@ rules, your brain should take control and help you propose positive change designed to enable faster response to customers and improved organizational results.
+While your gut may tell you to rail at the [email protected]@ rules, your brain should take control and help you propose positive change designed to enable faster response to customers and improved organizational results.
 If I would have attacked the ridiculousness of the “position book” in my earlier example, I would have lost.
 I focused on the key objectives of our unit as they fit with the corporation’s objectives.
 I created the unarguable argument and gained approval to complete my mission.

 3. Seek first to understand intentions.
 Always assess what it is that the rules and bureaucrats are striving to prevent or protect.
 Good negotiators and great salespeople understand the interests of their opponents or prospects and strive to meet those interests, but in unique ways.